Sri Lankan economic crisis (2019–2024)

-The Sri Lankan economic crisis is an economic crisis in Sri Lanka that started in 2019.
-It is the country's worst economic crisis since its independence in 1948.
-It has led to unprecedented levels of inflation, near-depletion of foreign exchange reserves, shortages of medical supplies, and an increase in prices of basic commodities.
+The Sri Lankan economic crisis was an economic crisis in Sri Lanka that began in 2019 and ended in 2024.
+President Ranil Wickremasinghe is credited to this recovery.
+It was the island country's worst economic crisis since its independence in 1948.
+It had led to unprecedented levels of inflation, near-depletion of foreign exchange reserves, shortages of medical supplies, and an increase in prices of basic commodities.
 The crisis is said to have begun due to multiple compounding factors like tax cuts, money creation, a nationwide policy to shift to organic or biological farming, the 2019 Sri Lanka Easter bombings, and the impact of the COVID-19 pandemic in Sri Lanka.
-The subsequent economic hardships resulted in the 2022 Sri Lankan protests.
-Sri Lanka received a lifeline in the form of an Indian line of credit amounting to $4 billion.
-This substantial credit infusion served to cover the costs of importing essential goods and fuel.
-As a result, the foreign currency reserves of debt-ridden Sri Lanka improved and reached $2.69 billion.
+The subsequent economic hardships resulted in mass protests known as the Aragalaya.
+However, due to a credit line of $4 billion provided by the Indian government, the foreign currency reserves of Sri Lanka improved and reached $2.7 billion.

 Sri Lanka had been earmarked for sovereign default, as the remaining foreign exchange reserves of US$1.9 billion as of March 2022 would not be sufficient to pay the country's foreign debt obligations for 2022, with $4 billion to be repaid.
 An International Sovereign Bond repayment of $1 billion was due to be paid by the government in July 2022.
-Bloomberg reported that Sri Lanka had a total of $8.6 billion in repayments due in 2022, including both local debt and foreign debt.
-In April 2022, the Sri Lankan government announced that it was defaulting, making it the first sovereign default in Sri Lankan history since its independence in 1948 and the first state in the Asia-Pacific region to enter sovereign default in the 21st century.
+Bloomberg reported that Sri Lanka had a total of $8.6 billion in repayments due in 2022, including both local and foreign debt.
+In April 2022, the Sri Lankan government announced that it was defaulting, making it the first sovereign default and collapse in Sri Lankan history since its independence in 1948 and the first state in the Asia-Pacific region to enter sovereign default in the 21st century.

 In June 2022, then Prime Minister Ranil Wickremesinghe said in parliament that the economy had collapsed, leaving it unable to pay for essentials.

 In September 2022, a United Nations report said that the economic crisis is a result of officials' impunity for human rights abuses and economic crimes.
 According to the Sri Lankan finance ministry, the country's foreign reserves had grown by 23.5% from US$1.7 billion in September 2022 to US$2.1 billion in February 2023, representing a US$400 million increase.
-Sri Lanka teeters on the edge of financial insolvency and has halted repayments on its international debts.